grab/engineering-blog/_posts/2024-12-04-turbocharging-grabunlimited-with-temporal.md

 **Idempotency**[^9]

 Even when some steps could be retried, our system lacked idempotency guarantees - a safety net to ensure that a step could be repeated without unintended side effects.
-Although our critical upstream systems like Payments and Rewards support idempotency via idempotency keys, our service wasn’t originally designed with this in mind
+Although our critical upstream systems like Payments and Rewards support idempotency via idempotency keys, our service wasn’t originally designed with this in mind.
 - Users could be stuck in a state where the payment succeeded but they didn’t receive their benefits or received them twice, requiring manual intervention from engineers.
 - We were not able to auto-retry membership renewals if the cron job, database, or any service had an outage.